 4. Careful pruning, selective cutting of the understory plants (understory means just what it sounds like--the plants that are just shorter than major trees but taller than ground cover, shrubbery, or turf grass), and removal of dead debris may be "all" that is required for park clean up in areas that appear extremely overgrown.

-OK, enough of what we think.
+OK, that is enough of what we think.
 What's your experience?

 What have you found that works, or doesn't work, in terms of park clean up?
-You can send us your thoughts through the use of the form below, and then you can read other approved submissions for other ideas and perspectives.
+You can send us your thoughts through the use of the form below; if we can use your submission you get a freestanding web page you can use in your social media.
+Below you can read other approved submissions for other ideas and perspectives.
 Pictures are allowed too, so it could get interesting, don't you think?

 Did you organize a one-day, half-day, or multi-day park clean up?
 Whether volunteer-driven or undertaken for a modest budget, tell us how you recruited helpers, what was improved and how, your best clean up tips, and how you celebrated, if you did.
 What equipment did you need?
 Would you do it again?
 What would you change?